scalawithcats/scala-with-cats/src/pages/monoids/scalaz.md

 ## Monoids in Scalaz

 Now we've seen what a monoid is, let's look at their implementation in Scalaz.
-The four main points around any type class implementation are:

-- the type class trait;
-- the user interface;
-- the type class instances; and
-- any convenience syntax

-We'll address each in turn.
+Once again we'll look at the three main aspects of the implementation: the *type class*, the *instances*, and the *interface*.

 ### The Monoid Type Class

-The monoid type class is [`scalaz.Monoid`](http://docs.typelevel.org/api/scalaz/nightly/index.html#scalaz.Monoid).
+The monoid type class is [`scalaz.Monoid`][scalaz.Monoid].
 If you look at the implementation you'll see that `Monoid` extends `Semigroup`.
 A semigroup is a monoid without the identity element, leaving only `append`.

 There are a few utility methods defined on `Monoid`, mostly to do with checking if an element is `zero` (assuming we have an implemenation for equality on the monoid, denoted by the `Equal` type class).
-In my experience they are little used in practice.
+These are not commonly used in practice.

-### The User Interface
+### Obtaining Instances

 `Monoid` follows the standard Scalaz pattern for the user interface: the companion object has an `apply` method that returns the type class instance.
-So if we wanted the monoid instance for `String`, and we have the correct implicits in scope, we can write
+So if we wanted the monoid instance for `String`, and we have the correct implicits in scope, we can write the following:

 ~~~ scala
 Monoid[String].append("Hi ", "there")